 This transition is under way.
-It is being driven by many factors, including economic growth, evolving consumer habits, emerging technologies and the introduction of national policies which focus on reducing carbon dioxide (CO2) emissions and local pollutants (including nitrogen oxide and sulphur oxide).
+It is being driven by factors such as economic growth, evolving consumer habits, emerging technologies and the introduction of national policies.
 Net Zero pledges are being made and these need to be honoured.

 Despite scenarios indicating that oil and gas will be required for decades to come, there are changes in what, how and when to explore and exploit, considering the already discovered resources and new requirements.
-This means the role of the geoscientist is changing too.
+This means the role of the geoscientist must change too.

 Geoscientists have unique insights on long-term processes impacting the earth, are skilled in dealing with uncertainty, collaborate with other sciences and have the ability to deal with large amounts of data.
-Hence, step-up, play your role and seek the dialogue in the energy transition!
+Hence, step-up, be ambitious on your role and seek the dialogue in the energy transition!

 Thursday, 13 January 2022, 2:00 p.m.–3:00 p.m., London, UK - AAPG Region Office